jakethekoenig/clinky/README.md

 % Lines starting with % are comments and ignored by clinky when printing for review.
 ```

+Note: when you run `clinky new`, the editor will open with a template that already has the split line and comment line.
+The user can edit the front and back of the card as needed.

 ### Review Data

 Review data is stored in an sqlite database at CLINKY_HOME/reviews.db.